jokereactive/jokereactive/_projects/multisensor_activity.md

-signs like heart rate, respiration rate and skin temperature (apart from the same data provided by smartphones), worn on different parts of the body like chest, wrist, ankles, environment sensors to measure humidity, audio level, temperature etc. The activities that can be recognised are daily activities like walking, lying down, sitting, standing, running, travelling.
-However, to the best of our knowledge we have come across no work where a fusion of these sensors and egocentric cameras has been put to use.
+signs like heart rate, respiration rate and skin temperature (apart from the same data provided by smartphones), worn on different parts of the body like chest, wrist, ankles, environment sensors to measure humidity, audio level, temperature etc. However, to the best of our knowledge we have come across no work where a fusion of these sensors and egocentric cameras has been put to use.
 In this paper we explore the suggested fusion of sensors and share the results